“Never Again”: 93-Year-Old Toronto Holocaust Survivor Shares Her Story of Auschwitz

 Today, in another century, some eight decades after Auschwitz, the shadow of hate and evil and human depravity that darkened the world then is lengthening again.

 There are gathering forces of an aggressive global far right movement encompassing anti-Semites, white supremacists and neo-Nazis that is threatening religious, racial and ethnic minorities.

-Days ago, the Nazi swastika was painted on a Montreal synagogue.
+Also last January, the Nazi swastika was painted on a Montreal synagogue.

 Today, the urgency to declare “Never again” and to insist “Never forget” is fierce indeed.